pcortes80/python_crash_course/README.md

-# python_crash_course
+# Readme
-Python Crash Course Exercises
+Exercises from the Python Crash Course book, 2nd edition.